-The basic range may be shifted up or down as desired by pressing the SHIFT soft key followed by adjusting the [ENTER] knob or \blacktriangle or \blacktriangledown on the cursor pad.
+The basic range can be thought of as providing a "window" into the water column and range shifting as moving the "window" to the desired depth.
+The basic range may be shifted up or down as desired by pressing the SHIFT soft key followed by adjusting the [+ RANGE -] key.
 Press the RETURN soft key to finish.